z4lem/CherryScreen/README.md

 #### Installation

-    1. download unzip the folder somewhere.
+    1. download unzip the folder somewhere on your PI.
     2. If you want to prepare some pictures, put them in programms docs/ folder in .jpg format
     3. Change the IP address of the PI (and the port if needed) on the first lines of the control.py script, e.g: cherrypy.config.update({'server.socket_host':'192.1.1.111'})